Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

   <img src="{{ '/assets/img/htb-optimum/Optimum_Logo.png' | relative_url }}" width="300"/>
 </p>

 **Description:** Optimum is an easy-rated Windows machine on Hack The Box focused on exploiting a vulnerable file server and Windows kernel privilege escalation.
-The attack path involves exploiting a remote code execution vulnerability in HttpFileServer 2.3 to gain initial access as a low-privileged user, followed by escalating to SYSTEM using a local privilege escalation exploit against a partially patched but outdated Windows Server 2012 R2 Standard build.
+The attack path involves exploiting a remote code execution vulnerability in HttpFileServer 2.3 to gain initial access as a low-privileged user, followed by escalating to SYSTEM using two seperate local privilege escalation exploits against a partially patched but outdated Windows Server 2012 R2 Standard build.

 **Retired machine — `optimum.htb`**